SysKitTeam/docs-spdockit/how-to/compare-wizard/compare-sharepoint-permissions.md

 ### **Object-to-object compare**

 Use the Compare wizard to:
 * Examine the permission settings in relation to another SharePoint object.
 * Find out which permissions should be given/taken to the preferred SharePoint object users in compare to another similar SharePoint object.
 * Compare SharePoint object permissions for the entire history by selecting the same SharePoint object for a different time period.

+Instructions:

 1. Select **Object to Object Compare** subtype and click **Next** to proceed to the results screen.
-1. Choose a certain permission record by the date you want to compare from the **Permissions Date** dropdown menu.
+2. Choose a certain permission record by the date you want to compare from the **Permissions Date** dropdown menu.
 Select a web application and site collection, then drill down to the site, subsite, list and list item.
 Do this on both sides to compare the permissions for selected objects.

 ### **Permission differences**